reside-ic/reside-ic.github.io/content/blog/raxml_threading.md

 make that job faster (indeed, perhaps the opposite), then what if we try and maximise throughput instead?
-Let's try filling a 32-core node with as many 16, 8, or 4-core jobs that will fit, and look for the best average time-per-job as we sdtack thme.
+Let's try filling a 32-core node with as many 16, 8, or 4-core jobs that will fit, and look for the best average time-per-job as we stack them.
 For simplicity, I'll limit to AVX2.

 {{< figure src="/img/raxml_multi.png" alt="RAxML with jobs stacked on a node" >}}